capjan/CoreLib/readme.md

 # CoreLib

-CoreLib is a .NET Standard library that provides tested solutions for everyday problems without any 3rd party dependencies.
-It's intended to be used in every project to reuse as much code as possible to accomplish common tasks.
+CoreLib is a .NET Standard library that provides field-proven code solutions to everyday problems without adding 3rd-party dependencies.
+It's intended be used in every project to reuse as much code as possible.

 ## Namespaces
 * [ControlFlow](./Core/Doc/ControlFlow.md) - contains control flow utility classes